-Enterprise information archiving software is designed to assist in storing a company’s structured and unstructured data.
+Enterprise archiving software is designed to assist in storing a company’s structured and unstructured data.
 By incorporating unstructured data (e.g., email messages and media files), enterprise information archiving software provides more complete archives of business data across the board.
 Data can be stored on premise with local data servers or on cloud servers, or using a hybrid of the two.
 These solutions are used throughout a business by any employee, since all teams should be archiving their data for, at minimum, auditing purposes.
-Enterprise information archiving solutions are typically implemented and maintained by a company’s data team, and they can be used by companies of any size.
+Data archiving software are typically implemented and maintained by a company’s data team, and they can be used by companies of any size.

 - Store both structured and unstructured data

 - Provide data management options for archived data